br1anlee/bytez/readme.md

 ## Reflection on this project
 ---
 I had a very difficult time approaching this project because I was not comfortable with using sequelize at all.
 This project was definitely one of the hardest projects I have ever worked on.
 It may not be the best project but I am definitely proud of myself that I was able to finish this project.
+Thank you Paulina for helping!!